 External training is conducted off-site by a military host organization.
 This training includes Cadet Practical Field Training, Internships and the two primary leadership courses hosted by cadet command.
 This training is completely paid for by ROTC, to include meals and travel.
 Cadets attending Basic or Advance Courses will receive an additional stipend for needed supplies.

-Basic Course (BC)
+Basic Camp (BC)

 This course is designed for students who are already advanced in their academic careers.
 Those students who wish to join ROTC and pursue a commission, but are too advanced in their academic careers to complete basic course progression, often choose this option.
 It is a 28 day course designed to teach all the basic soldiering and leadership skills that the student would have learned over the four semesters of basic courses.